THE 2016 HUMAN RIGHTS WATCH FILM FESTIVAL

 Rokhsareh Ghaem Maghami—2015—90m—doc—In English and Farsi

 Winner of the 2016 Sundance Film Festival Grand Jury Prize and Audience Award for World Cinema Documentary, Sonita is about a determined and animated Afghan teen living in Tehran, who dreams of being a famous rapper.
 But in Iran, the government doesn’t let girls sing solo.
-And in her Afghan home she is expected to become a teenage bride.
+And in her Afghan home, she is expected to become a teenage bride.
 With her family keen to marry her off to receive her dowry, tradition bears down on Sonita.
-Armed with nothing but passion and persistence, she must turn obstacle into opportunity.
+Armed with nothing but passion and persistence, she must turn obstacles into opportunities.

 ALMOST SUNRISE (New York premiere screening + Q&A with filmmaker & film subject Tom Voss)

 Michael Collins—2016—94m—doc—In English

 Two friends, in an attempt to put their haunting combat experiences behind them, embark on an epic 2,700-mile trek on foot across America seeking redemption and healing as a way to close the moral chasm opened by war.
 Their odyssey across snowy mountains and vast deserts inspires an inner journey that culminates in a remarkable spiritual transformation that could light the way for other veterans seeking to reclaim their lives.
 Suicide among military veterans has reached epidemic proportions and can be the result of what mental health professionals call “moral injury”—lasting wounds to the soul caused by participation in events that go against one’s deeply held sense of right and wrong.
 Almost Sunrise is an intimate, vérité film that eschews stereotypes, and instead, captures an unprecedented portrait of veterans—one of hope, potential, and untold possibilities.